 Elephants on parade

-A commissioned oil pastel painting exploring movement, color, and density in a herd of young African elephants at the watering hole.
+A commissioned oil pastel drawing exploring movement, color, and density in a herd of young African elephants at a watering hole.

 Colorful oil pastel painting of African elephants moving together, with overlapping forms and expressive texture.